Selected and Translated by Ikram Hawramani

 Remembrance of God is better than supplication, because remembrance is the praising of God by His Beautiful Attributes, His Signs and His Names, while supplication is the servant’s asking for his needs, so how can they be compared?
 The supplication that comes after remembrance and praise of God is better and more likely to be answered than a supplication by itself, and if the servant adds to his supplication a sincere description of his situation and acknowledgment of his desperate need for God, this would be better and it would increase his chance of having his prayer answered.

 When God says: “But perhaps you hate a thing and it is good for you; and perhaps you love a thing and it is bad for you.
 And God Knows, while you know not” [Quran 2:216], in this verse there are a number of secrets of wisdom and benefits for the servant.
-When the servant knows that what he hates may bring him what he loves, and what he loves may cause him what hates, he doesn’t take his own happiness for granted and does not become proud, knowing that what makes him happy now can bring him misery in the future, and he doesn’t despair when he is afflicted, knowing that since he doesn’t know the consequences of all things, the affliction may bring him happiness in the future.
+When the servant knows that what he hates may bring him what he loves, and what he loves may cause him what hates, he does not take his own happiness for granted and does not become proud, knowing that what makes him happy now can bring him misery in the future, and he does not despair when he is afflicted, knowing that since he does not know the consequences of all things, the affliction may bring him happiness in the future.

-An important bit of wisdom: Refusing to perform a commandment is a greater sin than doing what you have been commanded not to do.
-The sin of doing what you have been commanded not to do is often due desire and need, while the sin of refusing to perform a commandment [such as the formal prayer or fasting] often originates from arrogance and self-glorification.
+An important piece of wisdom: Refusing to perform a commandment is a greater sin than doing what you have been commanded not to do.
+The sin of doing what you have been commanded not to do is often due desire and need, while the sin of refusing to perform a commandment often originates from arrogance and self-glorification.

 The righteous way of dealing with God’s blessings is to first recognize and acknowledge them, and then to seek refuge in Him from attributing these blessings to other than Him even if there are material reasons for a blessing, because He is the ultimate initiator and maintainer of the blessing.
 All blessings originate from Him.
 The next step in dealing with God’s blessings is to praise Him and love Him for them and to show gratitude toward Him by using these blessings in His obedience.

-The best means of becoming closer to God is to steadfastly follow the sunnah in hidden and public deeds, to always be needful of God, and to solely desire Him and His approval through one’s words and actions.
+The best means of coming closer to God is to steadfastly follow the sunna in hidden and public deeds, to always be needful of God, and to solely desire Him and His approval through one’s words and actions.
 No one can reach God except through these three, and no one is blocked from God except by abandoning these or one of them.

 When God wants good for a servant, He causes him to acknowledge and confess his own sins and stops him from concerning himself with the sins and faults of others.
 He makes him generous of what he has, while making him ascetic toward what others have, and he makes him patient upon being hurt by others.
 While if He wants evil for a servant, He causes the opposite of these to him.